awsdocs/aws-lambda-developer-guide/doc_source/monitoring-metrics.md

 ## Using invocation metrics<a name="monitoring-metrics-invocation"></a>

 Invocation metrics are binary indicators of the outcome of an invocation\.
 For example, if the function returns an error, Lambda sends the `Errors` metric with a value of 1\.
-To get a count of the number of function errors that occurred each minute, view the sum of the `Errors` metric with a period of one minute\.
+To get a count of the number of function errors that occurred each minute, view the `Sum` of the `Errors` metric with a period of one minute\.

 You should view the following metrics with the `Sum` statistic\.